SeanHwangG/test/computer-science/application-layer.md

   * Automates the configuration process of hosts on a network
   * Configure IP addresses for client devices to ensures devices can obtain an IP address when needed
   * Assign the same IP to the same machine each time, if possible
-  * discovery
-    * Process a client configured to used DHCP attempts to get network configuration information
+  * discovery: Process a client configured to used DHCP attempts to get network configuration information
     * DHCPOFFER has the field that specifies the MAC address of the client
   ![DHCP](images/20210316_154349.png)